logscape/javaapp/README.md

 ## Agent Type

-The JavaApp by default will run on any Indexer named JmxIndexer or any agent that contains the name JmxIndexer.
+The JavaApp by default will run on any Indexer named JmxIndexer or any agent that contains the text 'Jmx' .
 The following names are examples that fit this pattern

  * JmxIndexer
  * DevJmxIndexer
  * UatJmxIndexer
  * PRODJmxIndexer

-You can make this App run on any Indexer,Indexstore or Forwarder of your choice by adding the following line to your overrides file
+You can override this by adding the following line to your overrides properties file

 	bundle.defaults.resourceSelection=type contains XXX

-XXX is the name of your Indexer,Indexerstore or Forwarder.
-Here are a few examples

-	JbossIndexer
-	J2EEForwarder
-	TraderServerIndexStore
+XXX can be the name of the agent you want it to run on.

+	bundle.defaults.resourceSelection=type contains TradeServerIndexer

+if you want to match a group of agents you can do something like the following

+	bundle.defaults.resourceSelection=type contains  DS0

+This example will run the JavaApp only on the following agents.

+	DS0Indexer
+	UKDC0IndexStore
+	EUDC1IndexStore
+	JPDC1IndexStore